unibo-dtm-se-2324-helpining/report/sections/09-userguide/index.md

 ## User Workflow

+### Subscribe and login

+1. **Subscribe**: Register by following the on-screen instructions.
+2. **Log In**: Use your credentials to log into your account.
+If you do not have an account, register by following the on-screen instructions.

 ### Submitting a Help Request

 1. **Log In**: Use your credentials to log into your account.
 If you do not have an account, register by following the on-screen instructions.